Aspen Institute: History

 In 1979, through a donation by Corning Glass industrialist and philanthropist Arthur A. Houghton Jr., the institute acquired a 1,000-acre (4 km^{2}) campus on the eastern shore of the Chesapeake Bay in Maryland, known today as the Wye River Conference Centers.

-In 1996, the first Socrates Program seminar was hosted.
+The Wye River campus has hosted several historic meetings, including the 1998 Wye Accord for Peace in the Middle East.
+In 2022, the Institute gifted and sold a combined 563 acres of the campus to the University of Maryland for continued use for research and education purposes, donating the rest to the Hole in the Wall Gang Camp to be renovated for free programming for children with serious illnesses and their families.

+In 1983, former United States Senator Dick Clark founded the Aspen Institute's Congressional program, which sought to educate members of Congress on foreign affairs issues.

-In 2005, it held the first Aspen Ideas Festival, featuring leading minds from around the world sharing and speaking on global issues.
-The institute, along with The Atlantic, hosts the festival annually.
+In 2005, the Aspen Institute held the first Aspen Ideas Festival, featuring leading minds from around the world sharing and speaking on global issues.
+The institute hosts the festival annually, co-hosting with The Atlantic until 2020.
 It has trained philanthropists such as Carrie Morgridge.
 It has since added additional events such as the Aspen Ideas Health and Aspen Ideas Climate.
-In 2023, the Aspen Ideas Climate event included Vice President Kamala Harris and music legend Gloria Estefan.
+In 2023, the Aspen Ideas Climate event included Vice President Kamala Harris and famed singer Gloria Estefan.

-Since 2013, the Aspen Institute together with U.S. magazine The Atlantic and Bloomberg Philanthropies has participated in organizing the annual CityLab event, a summit dedicated to develop strategies for the challenges of urbanization in today's cities.
+Since 2013, the Aspen Institute together with U.S. magazine The Atlantic until 2019 and Bloomberg Philanthropies since, has participated in organizing the annual CityLab event, a summit dedicated to developing strategies for the challenges of urbanization in today's cities.

 Walter Isaacson was the president and CEO of Aspen Institute from 2003 to June 2018.
 Isaacson announced in March 2017 that he would step down as president and CEO at the end of the year.
 On November 30, 2017, Daniel Porterfield was announced as his successor.
 Porterfield succeeded Isaacson on June 1, 2018.